Top 10 Books

 Year: 2006

 Just wow.
 This book introduced me to grimdark fantasy and I’ve never looked back.
-Abercrombie tears down every fantasy trope you think you know and rebuilds them with brutal honesty and dark humor.
-But the real star is Glokta - my favorite character in all of fantasy.
-A tortured former war hero turned torturer, he’s darkly funny, and utterly compelling.
-The book is epic and haunting in equal measure - once you start, you can’t put it down.
+Abercrombie takes every fantasy trope you think you know and turns it inside out.
+But the real star is Glokta, my favourite character in all of fantasy.
+A tortured former war hero turned torturer, he’s darkly funny and genuinely unsettling.
 Imagine if Gandalf was a complete asshole and the Fellowship was full of morally compromised antiheroes.
 If that sounds appealing, this trilogy is for you.

 Every man has his excuses, and the more vile the man becomes, the more touching the story has to be.
 What is my story now, I wonder?